Likasi: Demographics

 View of Jadotville (Likasi), circa 1930.

 Likasi has a population of around 635,000 (2015).
 During the 1990s the United Nations set up feeding centres and refugee centres in and around Likasi to assist with the refugees fleeing ethnic violence in Shaba, whose arrival had increased the population of the town some 41,000.

 History

 Open cut mine Shinkolobwe by Likasi in the 1920s, men with wheelbarrows pushing ore while an overseer looks on ("Chalux" 1925).

 Shinkolobwe mine, 20 km west of Likasi (then called Jadotville), was described by a 1943 Manhattan Project intelligence report as the most important deposit of uranium yet discovered in the world.
 The uranium from this mine was used to build the atomic bombs used in Hiroshima and Nagasaki in 1945.

-In 1961, during the United Nations intervention in the Katanga conflict, a company of Irish UN troops deployed to Jadotville fought valiantly, but was besieged and eventually surrendered to troops loyal to the Katangese Prime Minister Moïse Tshombe.
+In 1961, during the United Nations intervention in the Katanga conflict, a company of Irish UN troops deployed to Jadotville fought valiantly, but was besieged and eventually surrendered to troops loyal to the Katangese President Moïse Tshombe.